Shulkie512/Project/README.md

 ### Target Machines & Beats
 This ELK server is configured to monitor the following machines:
-- _TODO: List the IP addresses of the machines you are monitoring_
+- List the IP addresses of the machines you are monitoring:
+- 10.0.0.5
+- 10.0.0.6

 We have installed the following Beats on these machines:
-- _TODO: Specify which Beats you successfully installed_
+- Filebeats
+- Metricbeats

 These Beats allow us to collect the following information from each machine:
 - _TODO: In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
 E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc._